Databricks SQL release notes

 • When you do not have permission to share one or more of the upstream queries, you will receive a warning message that not all queries could be shared.

 • The permissions granted when sharing a dashboard do not override, negate, or expand upon existing permissions on the upstream queries.
-For example, if a user or group has Can Run as Owner permissions on the shared dashboard but only has Run as Viewer permissions on an upstream query, the effective permissions on that upstream query will be Run as Viewer.
+For example, if a user or group has CAN RUN as Owner permissions on the shared dashboard but only has Run as Viewer permissions on an upstream query, the effective permissions on that upstream query will be Run as Viewer.

 April 27, 2022